List of new cardinals named by Pope Benedict

 1. Archbishop Fernando Filoni, Italian, prefect of the Vatican's Congregation for the Evangelisation of Peoples.

-2. Archbishop Manuel Monteiro de Castro, Portuguese, head of Vatican office that deals with the sacrament of penance.
+2. Archbishop Manuel Monteiro de Castro, Spanish, head of Vatican office that deals with the sacrament of penance.

 3. Archbishop Santos Abril y Castello, Spanish, archpriest of the Rome basilica of Santa Maria Maggiore.